Abhishek325/Tablo/README.md

 Steps to setup this locally:

+1. From the project root, navigate to `Backend`.
-1. Run `npm install` to install dependencies.
+2. Run `npm install` to install dependencies.
-2. Update `utils/database.js` to update connection details as per your DB configuration.
+3. Update `utils/database.js` to update connection details as per your DB configuration.
-3. Run `npm start` to start server locally.
+4. Run `npm start` to start server locally.

 #### Front End